Sydney Chaplin: Early life

 Sydney John Hill was born in London to the unmarried 19-year-old Hannah Hill, who was a music hall entertainer.
 She claimed the boy's father was Sydney Hawkes, but his father's identity was never verified.
 Hannah was of Romanichal heritage.
 A year later, his mother married Charles Chaplin Sr., and the latter became his legal guardian.
 Sydney's surname was changed to Chaplin.
 Hannah and Charles had a son together called Charlie.

+Upon separating from Charles after Charlie's birth, Hannah raised the two boys on her own.
+Once her own career in the entertainment business as a singer failed, Charlie and Syd were placed in an orphanage in 1896.
+Syd, who was 4 years older than Charlie, looked out for his half-brother like a paternal figure while they navigated poverty and workhouses.
+Both brothers would work tirelessly to send money back to their mother, who was suffering from mental illness.
+Charlie would often credit Syd for their ability to survive in the orphanage and on the streets.
+Following a bout of their mother's psychosis and a short stay in another orphanage, Syd and Charlie were sent back to Charles Chaplin Sr., who was an alcoholic.

 While Syd and half-brother Charlie were in the Cuckoo Schools in Hanwell following their mother's mental collapse, Syd was placed in the programme designed to train young boys to become seamen.
-He served on the Exmouth training ship docked at Grays, Essex.
+He served on the HMS Exmouth training ship docked at Grays, Essex.
 He followed this training period with several years working on ships, receiving high marks from all of his employers but his ambition was to get into the entertainment business like his parents and brother, and he left his final voyage with that in mind.

+Syd got his first experience playing comedy during one of tours to South Africa on the Kinfairns Castle in 1903, where he performed for the ship's passengers.

 In 1905 Charlie and Sydney worked briefly together in one of their first stage appearances, Sherlock Holmes.
 Syd was briefly cast as a villain in that play.
-In 1906, however, he landed a contract with Fred Karno, of Karno's London Comedians, and worked hard to bring Charlie into the company two years later.
+In 1906 he landed a contract with Fred Karno, of Karno's London Comedians, and worked hard to bring Charlie into the company two years later.
 Charlie never achieved the sort of fame Syd did as a principal comedian for that company, but surpassed him later as an actor, director and producer.

 After Charlie achieved worldwide fame in 1915, the brothers were contacted by their half-brother Wheeler Dryden, whose father had just told him of the connection.
 His father had removed Wheeler from their mother as an infant and brought him up separately.
 Wheeler was also an actor, and the brothers reunited in Hollywood in 1918 after they all immigrated to the United States.
 They occasionally worked together at Charlie Chaplin's studio through to the 1950s.